soup/clients/v1.1/README.md

 [https://api.soup.io/ouath_clients/](http://api.soup.io/oauth_clients/).
 This URL provides also an overview about application given access to your account.
-These settings will be integrated into your normal profile version.
-The above URLs should be considered temporally and may change without further notice.
+These settings will be integrated into your normal profile settings.
+The above URLs should be considered temporary and may change without further notice.

 ### Base URL

 The base URL for the Soup API v1.1 is `https://api.soup.io/api/v1.1/`.
-All requests have to be send via SSL.
+All requests have to be sent via SSL.

 ### User details